sap-tutorials/Tutorials/tutorials/cp-aibus-dox-service-instance/cp-aibus-dox-service-instance.md

       <!-- border -->![Service Key](create-service-keys.png)

-  2. In the dialog, enter a name for your service key, for example, `doc-info-extraction-key`.
+  2. In the dialog, enter a name for your service key, for example, `doc-ai-key`.
 Click **Create** to create the service key.

       <!-- border -->![Create Service Key](create-service-key-name.png)